~Lessons take place at my home in Corvallis, Oregon, on a beautiful Estonia grand piano or Yamaha p-255 keyboard.

 ~Lessons are given weekly.
 (Please see calendar for schedule).

 ~Tuition to be paid monthly and is due before or by the 1st.
 Please include a dollar per day late fee beginning the 2nd of the month.
 If you will be out of town the first week, please make sure tuition is paid early.
 Please read more on tuition here.

-*It is possible and encouraged to schedule bill pay through your bank.
+~It is possible and encouraged to schedule bill pay through your bank.
 Please make sure it arrives by the 1st of the month.
-I am also able to take Zelle payments as of March 2019.
+I am also able to take Zelle and Venmo payments.

 Attendance, Illness and Make-up lessons:

 It is very important that students be on time for lessons.
-If a students arrives late, they will miss out on part of their lesson, as student lessons are scheduled back to back.
+If a student arrives late, they will miss out on part of their lesson, as student lessons are scheduled back to back.

 Please plan not to arrive any earlier than a minute before your lesson unless requested otherwise.
 Please allow the previous student to finish their lesson with minimal distraction.

 Students must be promptly picked up from their lessons.
 Because students are scheduled back to back, a prompt and quick pick up allows us to transition without distraction and allows the next student the ability to settle into their lesson with more ease.
 Please be conscientious of this.
 Do not plan to run errands if you can’t be back in time.
 Please plan accordingly.
 Thank you.